 1.4

-The more secure, sustainable, and cost-effective solution to energy security is renewable generation, storage, and effective demand reduction.
+The more secure, sustainable, and cost-effective solution to energy security is renewable generation, storage, demand management and effective demand reduction.
 Technology for these solutions to energy security has become cheaper, more efficient and abundant since the energy security review.
 In the EU in 2025, more electricity was generated by wind and solar than fossil fuels for the first time.
 Investment in renewables exceeded €2.1 trillion globally in 2024 and it is now cheaper to produce wind, solar and battery storage than coal and gas.
 These are solutions to energy security which do not damage the climate, do not cause safety and security risks, and do not waste public funds on temporary fossil fuel infrastructure.

 2. Risks to Health and Safety of Strategic Gas Emergency Reserve